aav-antonov/DEA/readme.md

 The solution $\theta_o$ is the efficiency of DMU $o$.
 A DMU is considered efficient if $\theta_o = 1$, and inefficient if $\theta_o < 1$ compared to the rest of the dataset.

-Complexety of the problem
-Given matrices $X$ and $Y$ the above formulated linear problem must be solved for each DMU, and the time required to do this scales faster then quadratic (somewhere between quadratic and cubic), because more DMUs also increase size of matrices $X$ and $Y$ and time to solve each individual linear problem (so the number of linear prolems increases and size of each problem increases).
-Given that solving DEA instances (computing efficiency for each DMU) for cases > 1000 even for moderate size of input $x$ and outputs $y$ like 5 and 3 lead to hours of computations even using parralel code on several CPU cores.

 **Complexity of the Problem**